muratk3n/thirdwave/en/tweets/2019/week29.md

 and services.
 You just rearrange the middle part to fit the rest, not the other way around.

-Don't be an imbecile, a dildo could connect these dots.
+Don't be an imbecile.
+A dildo could connect these dots.

 "The fertility rate of the population is not enough to sustain itself"